-On December 22, 1905, Kenneth Charles Marion Rexroth was born in South Bend, Indiana.
+Kenneth Charles Marion Rexroth was born on December 22, 1905 in South Bend, Indiana.
 Orphaned at fourteen, Rexroth moved to live with his aunt in Chicago, where he was expelled from high school.
 He began publishing in magazines at the age of fifteen.
 As a youth, he supported himself with odd jobs—as a soda jerk, clerk, wrestler, and reporter.
-He hitchhiked around the country, visited Europe, and backpacked in the wilderness, reading and frequenting literary salons and lecture halls, and teaching himself several languages.
+He hitchhiked around the country, visited Europe, and backpacked in the wilderness, reading and frequenting literary salons and lecture halls, in addition to teaching himself several languages.

-By the early 1930s, through a correspondence with Ezra Pound, Rexroth was introduced to James Laughlin of New Directions press, who included Rexroth’s poems of in the second volume of Laughlin’s pivotal annual, New Directions in Poetry and Prose in 1937.
-Rexroth’s first collection, In What Hour, which articulated the poet’s ecological sensitivities along with his political convictions, was published by Macmillan in 1940.
-In 1944 another collection, The Phoenix and the Tortoise, continued his exploration of the natural and the erotic, presented his pacifist stance on World War II, incorporated references to the work of classical poets from the East and the West, and expanded his tonal range with poems touching on world religions and the history of philosophy.
-A consummate activist, during the war Rexroth aided Japanese-Americans in escaping West Coast internment camps.
+By the early 1930s, through a correspondence with Ezra Pound, Rexroth was introduced to James Laughlin of New Directions press, who included Rexroth’s poems in the second volume of Laughlin’s pivotal annual, New Directions in Poetry and Prose, in 1937.
+Rexroth’s first collection, In What Hour (Macmillan, 1940), articulated the poet’s ecological sensitivities along with his political convictions.
+In 1944, another collection, The Phoenix and the Tortoise (New Directions), continued his exploration of the natural and the erotic, presented his pacifist stance on World War II, incorporated references to the work of classical poets from the East and the West, and expanded his tonal range with poems touching on world religions and the history of philosophy.
+A consummate activist, during the war, Rexroth aided Japanese Americans in escaping from West Coast internment camps.

 By the late 1940s, Rexroth was laying the groundwork for what would become the San Francisco Renaissance.
 He promoted the poetry of Lawrence Ferlinghetti, Philip Whalen, Denise Levertov, William Everson, LeRoi Jones (Amiri Baraka), and many others on the radio station KPFA.
-He organized a weekly salon and invited friends and other poets to come and share their philosophical and poetic theories.
+He organized a weekly salon, called “the Fridays,” and invited friends and other poets to come and share their philosophical and poetic theories.
 Among those in attendance were Robert Duncan, Richard Eberhart, and, eventually, Allen Ginsberg, Gary Snyder, and other Beat poets.

 Rexroth organized and emceed the legendary Six Gallery reading on October 7, 1955, at which Ginsberg introduced the world to “Howl.”
-Rexroth’s work was composed with attention to musical traditions and he performed his poems with jazz musicians.
-Nonetheless, Rexroth was not wholly supportive of the dramatic rise in popularity of the so-called “Beat Generation,” and he was distinctly displeased when he became known as the father of the Beats.
-By 1955, his marriage to his third wife, Marthe Larsen, the mother of his two daughters, was coming to an end.
+Rexroth’s work was composed with attention to musical traditions, and he performed his poems with jazz musicians.
+Nonetheless, Rexroth was not wholly supportive of the dramatic rise in popularity of the so-called “Beat Generation,” and he was distinctly displeased when he became known as “the father of the Beats.”